University courses at Eden

 You can find out more about these courses, which begin in September each year, from the Cornwall College website – where you can get practical information about being a student and how to apply.
 Or why not book a call back with the course team, who can answer any questions you have?
-You can also come to one of our Open Days.
+You can also come to one of our Open Days at the Eden Project.